 Organizations should also monitor the selection process for adverse impacts.
 This involves analyzing the selection data to determine whether there is a disproportionate impact on any particular group.
 If a negative result is detected, the organization should correct it, such as revising selection criteria or changing the selection methods.

-4. Provide Diversity and Inclusion Training
+4. Provide Diversity and inclusion Training

 Organizations should provide diversity and inclusion training to all employees involved in the selection process.
 This training should cover unconscious bias, stereotype threat, and inclusive hiring practices.
 By providing this training, organizations can ensure that their employees know the potential for adverse impact and are equipped to minimize it.